briancullinan/morpheus/README.md

 DEMO: https://briancullinan.github.io/morpheus

 TLDR; Morpheus can automate marketing contact, call centers tasks, web searches and scraping obviously, anything you use to test with web-driver, testing web apps, supplementing website features such as a lack of export feature or message logging.
+We've never explored better designs because of Content-Security-Policy
+; we've engineered ourselves into a corner.

 In the movie the Matrix, Morpheus prevails by communicating with the right persons.
 Morpheus' purpose is to find The One.
 The One who shares the same goal.